-- 1) The property must be a single-family residential property that is either owned and occupied by the seller or is vacant and has not been rented out in the past six months.
-Assistance can be offered to a buyer even if the same property received assistance through other programs administered by the Grants Management Division. - 2) For the home to qualify for assistance, it must be located within the Urbana City limits. - 3) Down payment assistance shall be provided in the form of a deferred loan to be forgiven in five years. - 4) Homebuyers participating in the program must maintain the unit as his/her principal residence for the five-year period.
+- 1. The property must be a single-family residential property that is either owned and occupied by the seller or is vacant and has not been rented out in the past six months.
+Assistance can be offered to a buyer even if the same property received assistance through other programs administered by the Grants Management Division. - 2.
+For the home to qualify for assistance, it must be located within the Urbana City limits or Consortium limits if funded with HOME. - 3.
+Down payment assistance shall be provided in the form of a deferred loan to be forgiven in five years.

+4. Homebuyers participating in the program must maintain the unit as his/her principal residence for the five-year period.